kamo04/alx-system_engineering-devops/0x02-shell_redirections/README.md

 duplicates the last line of the file
 No more files
 counts the number of directories and sub-directories in the current directory.
+Displays 10 newest files in the current directory.